Croatian literature: Socialist Realism

-In those first years after the war, socialist realism dominated across all fields of the arts.
-Agitprop (political propaganda) had a great influence on literary output, and on cultural life in general.
+In those first years after the war, socialist realism dominated all arts fields.
+Agitprop (political propaganda) had a great influence on literary output and cultural life in general.
 In this, some of the leading writers of the partisans were active.
 Social realism writing left its mark in criticism and essays, although novels were rare.
-In the immediate post-war years, poetry was particularly popular, for example Marin Franičević’s "Govorenje Mikule Trudnega" (Speaking of Mikula Trudneg), Vladimir Popović’s "Oči" (Eyes), Jure Kaštelan's "Tifusari" (Tifusari), Živko Jeličić’s "Koliba u inju" (Hut in Inja), Oto Šolc's, "Noć" (Night).
-Common themes were the uprising of the Croatians, and peasants against social injustice.
-Also popular were collections of stories about the Partisan War (Ivan Dončević "Bezimeni" (No name), Joža Horvat "Za pobjedu" (For victory), and Vjekoslav Kaleb "Brigada" (Brigade), and plays that had first been performed at partisan events during the war.
+In the immediate post-war years, poetry was particularly popular.
+For example Marin Franičević’s Govorenje Mikule Trudnega (Speaking of Mikula Trudneg), Vladimir Popović’s Oči (Eyes), Jure Kaštelan's Tifusari (Tifusari), Živko Jeličić’s Koliba u inju (Hut in Inja), Oto Šolc's, Noć (Night).
+Common themes were the uprising of the Croatians and the peasants' fight against social injustice.
+Also popular were collections of stories about the Partisan War (Ivan Dončević Bezimeni (No name), Joža Horvat Za pobjedu (For victory), and Vjekoslav Kaleb Brigada (Brigade), and plays that had first been performed at partisan events during the war.

-Works published outside the social realist genre, included novels by Petar Šegedin "Djeca božja" (Children of God, 1946) and "Osamljenici" (Recluse, 1947), the poems of Vesna Parun "Zore i vihori" (Dawn and Whirlwinds, 1947), short stories by Ranko Marinković "Proze" (Prose, 1948), the novel of Vladan Desnica "Zimsko ljetovanje" (Winter Holidays, 1950).
-In 1945, Ivo Andric published three novels that were to bring him world acclaim: "Na Drini ćuprija” (Bridge on the Drina), “Travnička hronika” (Grass Chronicles) and "Gospođica“(Maiden).
+Works published outside the social realist genre included novels by Petar Šegedin Djeca božja (Children of God, 1946) and Osamljenici (Recluse, 1947), the poems of Vesna Parun Zore i vihori (Dawn and Whirlwinds, 1947), short stories by Ranko Marinković Proze (Prose, 1948), the novel of Vladan Desnica Zimsko ljetovanje (Winter Holidays, 1950).
+In 1945, Ivo Andric published three novels that were to bring him world acclaim: Na Drini ćuprija (Bridge on the Drina), Travnička hronika (Grass Chronicles) and Gospođica (Maiden).

 Émigré writers

-Émigré writers in Argentina got together to revive the Matica hrvatska journal that had been banned in Croatia by the communist authotities.
+Émigré writers in Argentina got together to revive the Matica hrvatska journal that had been banned in Croatia by the communist authorities.
 Franjo Nevistić and Vinko Nikolić in Buenos Aires launched a half-monthly "Hrvatska" (Croatia), while Nikolić and Antun Bonifačić founded the "Hrvatska revija" (Croatian review, 1951–1966 in Buenos Aires, 1966–1991 in Paris, Munich and Barcelona).
 Notable contributors included: Ivan Meštrović, Mate Meštrović, Eugen Dido Kvaternik, Bogdan Radica, Milan Blažeković, Franjo Kuharić, Dominik Mandić, Rajmund Kupareo, Ante Ciliga, Vladko Maček, Džafer Kulenović, Alija Nametak, Asaf Duraković, Savić Marković Štedimlija, and Franjo Tuđman.
-In Argentina also, Krleža's former colleague from the journal "Pečata" (Stamp), Viktor Vida (1913–60), wrote books influenced by Italian hermeticism, which have been published in Croatia since the early 1970s.
+In Argentina also, Krleža's former colleague from the journal Pečata (Stamp), Viktor Vida (1913–60), wrote books influenced by Italian hermeticism, which have been published in Croatia since the early 1970s.